Last updated: November 06, 2024

 Couple at a laptop comparing lenders and reviewing current home equity loan rates.

-With a home equity loan, you can secure a relatively low interest rate on the money you need for renovations or sudden expenses.
+With a home equity loan, you may be able to secure a relatively low interest rate on the money you need for renovations, sudden expenses, or anything you like.

-However, interest rates are dynamic, and they can fluctuate higher or lower up until you lock in a rate.
-Current interest rates depend on each unique lender, borrower, and the housing market.
-Learning how lenders calculate home equity loan interest rates can help determine the best time to lock in on your rate.
+Current home equity loan interest rates depend on each unique lender and borrower, as well as the housing market.
+Learning how lenders calculate their rates can determine the best time to lock in a good deal.

 Quick facts about current home equity loan rates

-• Home equity loans allow you to borrow from the difference between your mortgage balance and your home’s current market value within limits set by a lender.
+• Home equity loans allow you to borrow against the difference between your mortgage balance and your home’s current market value within limits set by a lender.

 • Home equity loan rates vary over time, depending on factors like the Federal Reserve and economic trends.